 Business activity for Divvy Homes and Home Partners of America — the two largest rent-to-own companies in Dallas — has slowed significantly along with the general housing market slowdown, according to Garrett.

 Other companies just don't have many housing options available.
-For example, Pathway Homes and Trio Homes have only a handful of rent-to-own options listed on its website at the time of article publication — combined.
+For example, Pathway Homes and Trio Homes combined have only a handful of rent-to-own options listed on their websites at the time of article publication.

 » LEARN: How to find rent-to-own homes